cloudify-cosmo/repex/README.md

 * If a user did not supply tags and the path does not contain tags, the path will be addressed.
 * If a user proivded `any` as a tag, all paths, regardless of whether they have or haven't tags will be addressed.

-NOTE: tags only apply when executing repex via its CLI or when calling the "iterate" function (see below).

 ## Variables

 Variables are one of the strongest features of repex.
 They provide a way of injecting dynamic info to the config file.

-Variables can be declared in 3 ways:
+Variables can be declared in 4 ways:
+- Provided via the CLI
+- Provided via the API.
 - Harcoded in the config under a top level `variables` section.
-- Provided via the API.
 - Set as Environment Variables.

 See the example above for a variable definition reference.